exploratory-io/book/share/share_type.md

 ![](images/share-invite-dialog-en.png)

-You can set priviledges for each invited user.
-The following privileges are availble.
+You can set privileges for each invited user.
+The following privileges are available.

 * Can Use Parameter: If it is on, the invited user also can use the parameters if this insight has parameters.